taskswithcode/sota_researchers_with_published_code/README.md

 _Images below are Github profile photos of featured SOTA researchers - **165 to date**_

-Any company that leverages Machine Learning ideally should, in good conscience, feel compelled to support researchers & practitioners who publish code, models/notebooks/apps etc. with permissible licenses, in a **tangible way beyond just attribution for legal compliance**

  _Consider supporting open research by clicking on the researchers below to  star/sponsor them_